Providence Salumu

 putStr :: String -> IO ()

-is a parameterized type (just as Maybe
+IO is a parameterized type (just as Maybe is parameterized)

-, which is somewhat magicWhat if we try to print the first command-line argument as follows?
+IO [String]" means IO action that produces a [String] if executedMaybe, we won't use a constructor for IO, which is somewhat magicWhat if we try to print the first command-line argument as follows?

 main = putStr (head getArgs)

-...
-Besides, the order and number of deconstructions of something like putStr
+case, because we don't have a constructor for IO...
+Besides, the order and number of deconstructions of something like putStr matters<- operator in do blocks!do page <- simpleHttp url

 putStr (L.toString page)

-actions that can change the world
+simpleHttp and putStr return IO actions that can change the world

-action is ever executeddo page <- simpleHttp url
+main action is ever executeddo page <- simpleHttp url

 putStr (L.toString page)

-block builds a compound action from other actions
+do block builds a compound action from other actions

 [1 of 1] Compiling Main ( urldump.hs, urldump.o )